 The genesis of this paper was a question about decision procedures for vector spaces asked several years ago of Solovay by Harrison, and quickly answered with the first proofs of decidability and quantifier elimination for inner product spaces.
 Some time later, Harrison became interested in corresponding questions for the theory of normed spaces and implemented a decision procedure for the universal additive theory.
 Arthan conjectured, however, that the full theory of normed spaces is undecidable.
 On hearing this conjecture, Solovay rapidly proved it and precisely characterized the theory as many-one equivalent to the fragment of third-order arithmetic discussed below.
 Arthan refined these results to cover finite-dimensional spaces, purely additive theories and formulas with limited quantifier alternations, while Harrison extended the decidability to the full universal theory and has done further practical work on implementations.
 All hands have contributed to the numerous improvements leading to the present account.

-\Section{The languages and their interpretation} We will study sublanguages of a 2-sorted first-order language $\L$ that provides a full repertoire of first-order features for work in a Hilbert space. $\L$ includes the operations of a vector space equipped with an inner product and the induced norm and metric.
-We introduce the full language $\L$ first and then identify sublanguages: $\LV$ for vector spaces, $\LM$ for metric spaces, $\LN$ for normed spaces and $\LI$ for inner product spaces,
+\Section{The languages and their interpretation} We will study sublanguages of a 2-sorted first-order language $\LL$. $\LL$ itself provides a full repertoire of first-order features for work in a Hilbert space.
+It includes the operations of a vector space equipped with an inner product together with the induced norm and metric.
+After introducing $\LL$, we define sublanguages for other kinds of structure: $\LV$ for vector spaces, $\LM$ for metric spaces, $\LN$ for normed spaces and $\LI$ for inner product spaces.

 \Subsection{Sorts}